 You can set a long term weight loss, or even weight gain, goal.

 Tracking how many calories consumed (and when you can eat that piece of cake!)

-You can record the amount of calories you’ve eaten.
+You can record the number of calories you’ve eaten.

 That’s very smart and not something you can easily do if you are doing calorie counting yourself.